mastercreator001/COGS-SITE/README.md

 ![Image](https://s3.amazonaws.com/creativetim_bucket/products/97/original/vue-material-kit-2.jpg)

 Vue Material Kit 2 is our newest free VueJS Design System.
-Its amazing design is inspired by Material Design and contains all the components you need for your development.
+Its amazing @/assets/img/school maps/ is inspired by Material Design and contains all the components you need for your development.
 If you’re a developer looking to create good-looking websites, rich with features, and highly customisable, here is your match.

 **Fully Coded Elements**